piccolo-orm/piccolo/docs/src/piccolo/testing/index.rst

         rows = await MyTable.select()
         assert len(rows) == 1

-If you prefer class based tests, then have a look at :class:`IsolatedAsyncioTestCase <unittest.IsolatedAsyncioTestCase>` from Python's standard library.
+If you prefer class based tests, and are using Python 3.8 or above, then have a look at :class:`IsolatedAsyncioTestCase <unittest.IsolatedAsyncioTestCase>` from Python's standard library.
 You can then write tests like this:

 .. code-block:: python